 Kandace Griffin (Ph.D. student)

 B.S.
 (Biology), B.A.
 (Psychology), Converse College M.Sc.
 (Animal Behavior), University of Exeter E-mail

 I am investigating how migrating sea lamprey use habitat features and chemical cues to avoid predators when moving through rivers.
 This information will allow us to create novel invasive species control methods based on manipulating and exploiting these movement tendencies.
 I am also interested in generating public interest and policy through education and outreach.
 I seek a career creating science-based policy and management strategies for fisheries management and species conservation.

 Recently left, but still working on papers ...

 B.S.
 (Fisheries & Wildlife), Michigan State University Currently enrolled in the M.S. program (Fisheries & Wildlife) E-mail My research is directed towards understanding the chemical communication system used by sea lamprey within riverine environments and how it may be manipulated to alter their migratory routes to improve control strategies.
 I am also interested in the management of freshwater fisheries, particularly the conservation of large fishes.
 More on Greg here.

 Katie Kierczynski (undergraduate researcher)

-All the way from Gaylord, MI Currently enrolled in the B.S. program (Fisheries & Wildlife) E-mail I decided fisheries and wildlife was the major for me so I can help future generations experience the thrills I did when catching monster fish.
+All the way from Gaylord, MI Currently enrolled in the M.S. program (Fisheries & Wildlife, MSU) E-mail I decided fisheries and wildlife was the major for me so I can help future generations experience the thrills I did when catching monster fish.
 My undergraduate research addresses larval sea lamprey detection and response to an alarm cue.
 When I finish my schooling, I hope to use science-based approaches to guide fisheries management.

 Current Position: Knauss Fellow, SeaGrant, Washington D.C.
 E-mail